Higher-rank pointwise discrepancy bounds and logarithm laws for generic lattices: Volume Estimates and Logarithm Laws

 We now prove Proposition \ref{prop:k-dl}.

-\begin{proof}[Proof of Proposition \ref{prop:k-dl}] The necessary inequalities concerning the $\mu_X$-measures of various sets are immediate consequences of Propositions \ref{volestimate}, \ref{dualvolestimate}, and \ref{Epsteinvol}; it thus suffices to prove the uniform continuity of the functions in question.
-Let $\|\cdot\|$ denote the Euclidean norm on $\R^n.$ For any $g \in G,$ let $\eta(g)$ denote the operator norm of $g$ when both the domain and codomain are equipped with the Euclidean norm $\|\cdot\|.$ Let $\varepsilon \in \R_{>0}$ be given.
+\begin{proof}[Proof of Proposition \ref{prop:k-dl}] The necessary inequalities concerning the $\mu_X$-measures of various sets are immediate consequences of Propositions \ref{volestimate}, \ref{dualvolestimate}, and \ref{Koechervol}; it thus suffices to prove the uniform continuity of the functions in question.
+Let $\ell$ be any integer with $1 \leq \ell \leq n.$ Let $\varepsilon \in \R_{>0}$ be given.
+Set $C := \exp(\varepsilon) > 1.$